2.3. Readers for input data#

 You can also add other tracers if needed following the same pattern:

-As for ibc_reader, you need to specify the keys for geographical coordinates
+First the keys for geographical coordinates are specified:

 lonr, lonu, lonv